Last Updated on June 11, 2022 by Tracy Jackson

 To read more about podcast hosting sites and check out my favorite platforms, you can read my blog post:

-Podcast hosting sites are sites that house your podcast episodes for podcast consumption by your audience.
+Podcast hosting sites or podcast platforms are sites that house your podcast episodes for podcast consumption by your audience.

 Once you’ve entered your podcast name, details, and cover art, and you’ve uploaded a few podcast episodes, it’s time to submit your podcast to podcast directories like Apple Podcasts, Google Podcasts, and others.